Santa Clara Valley Habitat Conservation Plan: SCVHCP and the Three Creeks Habitat Conservation Plan

 A main goal of the SCVHCP is to "preserve and enhance watersheds to protect beneficial uses of water and to provide flood protection for Santa Clara County."
 Because the protected areas overlap, the SCVHCP and the Three Creeks Habitat Conservation Plan.
 These overlapping areas are the Coyote Watershed, the Guadalupe Watershed, and the Stevens Creek Watershed.
-The SCVHP provides regulation in activities in the these overlapping watersheds.
+The SCVHP provides regulation in activities in these overlapping watersheds.
 Activities in the SCVHCP are describes as development projects divided into seven categories: "urban development, in-stream capital projects, in-stream operations and maintenance, rural capital projects, rural operation and maintenance, rural development, and conservation strategy implementation."
-The Three Creeks HCP contains a program for the "impacts of SCVWD's operation and maintenance of eight reservoirs, multiple diversions dams and drop structures and associated facilities...[and a] extensive system of off-channel recharge ponds, and facilities that provide for water to be released to various channels."
+The Three Creeks HCP contains a program for the "impacts of SCVWD's operation and maintenance of eight reservoirs, multiple diversions dams and drop structures and associated facilities...[and an] extensive system of off-channel recharge ponds, and facilities that provide for water to be released to various channels."